projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 config file.
 It will be picked up by the kubelet automatically for Kubernetes v1.4.0+.
 For older versions of Kubernetes you must restart the kubelet for changes to be applied.

-#### Upgrading the Calico Policy Controller
+#### Upgrading the Calico Kubernetes controllers

-The calico/kube-policy-controller can be stopped and restarted without affecting connectivity or policy on existing pods.
+The calico/kube-controllers pod can be stopped and restarted without affecting connectivity or policy on existing pods.
 New pods in existing Namespaces will correctly have existing policy applied even when the controller is not running.
-However, when the policy controller is not running:
+However, when the controllers are not running:

 - New NetworkPolicies will not be applied.
 - New Pods in new Namespaces will not get network connectivity.